scheidan/MiniFlex.jl/README.md

 - Ensure compatibility with Automatic Differentation libraries such as `ForwardDiff.jl` to experiment with more efficient optimization algorithms and Hamiltonian MC.
-- Guarantee fast run time.
+- Aim for fast run time.

 ## Installation